cs-ed/impacts-LNguyen64/README.md

 2. How could an app like Timeless help Alzheimer's patients and their families connect with one another?

-**Invention Process: Turn Your Idea into Reality** Have students watch the [Invention Process](https://contrib.pbslearningmedia.org/WGBH/conv18/adptech12_int_idsprocess/index.html)
+**Invention Process: Turn Your Idea into Reality**

-Students should be able to put the steps of invention process (IP) in the correct order.
+Have students watch the [Invention Process](https://contrib.pbslearningmedia.org/WGBH/conv18/adptech12_int_idsprocess/index.html) and jot down notes of the five steps of the invention process

 1. Identify the Problem (IP)
 2. Brainstorm Solutions (IP)
 3. Invent a Solution (IP)